0

 Your Cart is Empty

-What is a good level of KH in a planted aquarium ?
+What is a good level for KH in a planted aquarium ?

-What is a good level of KH in a planted aquarium ?
+What is a good level for KH in a planted aquarium ?

 Carbonate hardness (KH) is a measure of water hardness caused by the presence of carbonate (CO3) and bicarbonate (HCO3) anions.
-One common source of carbonates is limestone (CaCO3); water that has flowed through limestone areas is high in both Calcium and Carbonates.
-Carbonate hardness is a measure of the water's buffering capacity; the higher the carbonate hardness, the more carbonate (CO3)/bicarbonate (HCO3) ions are present.
-The higher the Carbonate hardness, the higher the pH will be in the absence of other chemicals in the water, and the more resistant the water is to downward fluctuations when an acid is added.
-Carbonate hardness is commonly measured in degrees (dKH).
+A common source of carbonates is limestone (CaCO3); water that has flowed through limestone areas is high in both calcium and carbonates.
+Carbonate hardness is a measure of the buffering capacity of water; the higher the carbonate hardness, the more carbonate (CO3)/bicarbonate (HCO3) ions are present.
+The higher the carbonate hardness, the higher the pH will be in the absence of other chemicals in the water, and the more resistant the water will be to downward fluctuations when an acid is added.
+Carbonate hardness is usually measured in degrees (dKH).

-One dKH corresponds to the number of carbonate and bicarbonate ions found in a solution of approximately 17.8 ppm (parts per million) Calcium Carbonate (CaCO3). dKH does not measure the calcium levels, it only takes into account the carbonate/bicarbonate component.
+One dKH corresponds to the number of carbonate and bicarbonate ions found in a solution of approximately 17.8 ppm (parts per million) calcium carbonate (CaCO3). dKH does not measure the calcium content, only the carbonate/bicarbonate component.

-Carbonate hardness (KH) is often confused with General hardness (GH).
+Carbonate hardness (KH) is often confused with total hardness (GH).
 KH measures carbonate hardness (CO3 and HCO3 anions).
-Whereas GH measures divalent cations such as Calcium and Magnesium (Ca and Mg cations).
-You can have a high GH and low KH or vice versa; either reading can be raised without changing the other.
-However, in most tap water systems, GH and KH values tend to be affected by whether the source water has contacted limestone (CaCO3), which raises both values simultaneously.
-Therefore, it is accepted practice in the hobby that the term "hard water" refers to water that is high in both GH and KH.
+Whereas GH measures divalent cations such as calcium and magnesium (Ca and Mg cations).
+You can have high GH and low KH, or vice versa; you can raise one without changing the other.
+However, in most tap water systems, GH and KH tend to be influenced by whether the source water has been in contact with limestone (CaCO3), which raises both values simultaneously.
+Therefore, it is accepted in the hobby that the term "hard water" refers to water that is high in both GH and KH.

-To be precise, however, we should quote GH and KH values separately, as the two values measures different things.
-When it is mentioned in the hobby that an aquatic plant requires "Softwater" it generally means that the plant requires low KH, not low GH.
-Aquatic plants are much more sensitive to KH values rather than GH values in the aquarium hobby.
+To be precise, however, we should quote GH and KH values separately, as the two values measure different things.
+When it is said in the hobby that an aquatic plant requires "soft water", this generally means that the plant requires low KH, not low GH.
+Aquatic plants are much more sensitive to KH levels than GH levels in the hobby.

 Picky Eriocaulons require soft, low KH water.
 However, you can still grow them in tanks with a high GH, as long as the KH is low.
 GH is around 5-7 dGH in this tank, while KH is below 1dKH.